Career Timeline of Jack Black: Major Achievements and Milestones

 December 21, 2018: Creation of Jablinski Games YouTube channel

-On December 21, 2018, Jack Black created a YouTube channel called Jablinski Games, which quickly gained over 1 million subscribers within a week.
+On December 21, 2018, Jack Black created the Jablinski Games YouTube channel, which gained over 1 million subscribers within its first week.

 2018: Production of The Aquabats!
 RadVentures!